RSEAA/RSEAA.github.io/marketing.md

 ![Banner of RSE Asia Australia conference 2023.
 Silos to synergy, achieving collaboration across domains.
 13th to 15th September 2023.
 With logos for RSE-AUNZ, RSE Asia, ARDC and Australian BioCommons as key partners, NCI, QCIF, and AARNet as allied partners. ](/assets/conference_banner_small_website.png){:class="img-responsive"}

-alt-text: Banner of RSE Asia Australia Unconference 2023.
+Alt-text: Banner of RSE Asia Australia Unconference 2023.
 Silos to synergy, achieving collaboration across domains.
 13th to 15th September 2023.
 With logos for RSE-AUNZ, RSE Asia, ARDC and Australian BioCommons as key partners, NCI, QCIF, and AARNet as allied partners.

 ## Flyer with senior panel